 Revenues from VR content are expected to reach $22bn by 2021, including $9bn of consumer spending.
 “Games will be the largest single sub-category,” noted Hurst.
 “But games is just the beginning.”
 Travel and adventure, movies and recorded videos, live events, home design and live sports are among the use cases interesting consumers, according to the research.

 The panel saw TF1‘s head of digital business and open innovation Guillaume Esmiol talk about some of the broadcaster’s early lessons from trying to charge brands to participate in its VR content.
-I think we priced it too high, because we wanted to cover all of the costs that we had.
-I think it’s a mistake: you finish with a very high price, with no KPIs [key performance indicators]at the beginning!
+I think the prices are quite high because we wanted to cover all of the costs that we had.
+I think it’s a real issue: you finish with high prices without having the KPIs [key performance indicators]at the beginning!
 Now we have the KPIs, so it’s easier,” he said.

 Hervé Fontaine, VP of virtual reality B2B and business development at HTC, talked about that company’s ambitions to grow the ecosystem of VR content providers.
 While it has its in-house Vive Studio division to create and co-produce for VR, Fontaine stressed that the company does not see itself rivalling the big TV firms.